UPDATED: Aug 1, 2020

 Safe Driving Incentives

 Many car insurance companies offer safe driving incentives.
 These can be deep discounts for drivers who maintain accident-free or low-risk driving records over time.
-In fact, we’ve found and reported on how safe driving is one of the top ways to reduce your car insurance premiums.

 An added benefit to your safe driving?
 You protect both yourself and your fellow drivers on the road.
 When we all engage in safer driving practices, we work together to reduce the number of motor vehicle fatalities.